 Just under two hours south of Denver, Pueblo is a town deeply rooted in its Hispanic culture and history.
 It’s the home of the Colorado State Fair and a revitalized riverwalk area that has added value for its residents and local businesses over the years.
 Pueblo is seeing an influx of new residents as the population along Colorado’s Front Range continues to grow and people seek out more affordable places to live outside of Denver.

-With a strong industrial heritage, Pueblo still holds on to this with the still-in-operation Colorado Fuel and Iron Company, now called the Evraz Rocky Mountain Steel company.
+With a strong industrial heritage, Pueblo still holds on to this with the still-in-operation Colorado Fuel and Iron Company, now called the Evraz Rocky Mountain Steel Company.
 Agriculture is another booming industry for Pueblo ranking as one of the biggest producers of melon and vegetables, plus their well-known Pueblo chiles.

-- County: Pueblo
+- County: Pueblo Co.

 Mystic San Luis Valley